d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ### Building the UUID list

-Remember, we are using the exclusion search method so we need to build a placeholder able to consecutively resolve each new UUID from the list of previous ones, then append it to the file.
-The first element of this placeholder will simply read UUIDs from `extract.csv`{: .filepath} and build the reference exclusion string from it.
+Remember, we are using the exclusion search method so we need to build a placeholder able to consecutively resolve each new UUID from the list of previous ones, then append it to a file.
+The first element of this placeholder will simply read UUIDs from `extract.csv`{: .filepath} and build the reference exclusion string.

 ```powershell
 $excluded_uuids='';